MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-authenticate-user-based.md

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 1. On the left navigation pane, select **Microsoft Entra ID**, and ensure that you're in the correct directory.
 1. In the **Manage** list, select **Users**.
-1. Find the user account that is associated with the device code, and select the name to open the user's profile.
+1. Find the user account that's associated with the device code, and select the name to open the user's profile.
 1. On the toolbar, select **Revoke sessions** to revoke the user account's sessions.

 > [!NOTE]